pandas-dev/pandas/doc/source/basics.rst

 1. When your Series contains an :ref:`extension type <extending.extension-type>`, it's unclear whether :attr:`Series.values` returns a NumPy array or the extension array.
-   :attr:`Series.array` will always return the actual array backing the Series, while :meth:`Series.to_numpy` will always return a NumPy array.
+   :attr:`Series.array` will always return an ``ExtensionArray``, and will never copy data. :meth:`Series.to_numpy` will always return a NumPy array, potentially at the cost of copying / coercing values.
 2. When your DataFrame contains a mixture of data types, :attr:`DataFrame.values` may involve copying data and coercing values to a common dtype, a relatively expensive operation. :meth:`DataFrame.to_numpy`, being a method, makes it clearer that the